-Thank you for your interest in volunteering at the Columbus Museum of Art, where 1,400 volunteers help the Museum to fulfill our mission of creating Great Experiences with Great Art for Everyone.
+Thank you for your interest in volunteering at the Columbus Museum of Art, where 1,400 volunteers help the Museum to fulfill our mission.
 Our volunteer program is varied and flexible.
-You have the option of being part of one of our many auxiliary groups or volunteering on your own.

 Museum Auxiliaries support the Museum through their fundraising, service, and outreach activities.
 They also provide social and educational opportunities for their members, Museum visitors, and the children of central Ohio.

 Museum Auxiliaries have specific application procedures, membership requirements and financial obligations.
 Each has it s own mission, and all are self governing.
 All Auxiliary members must maintain a Museum membership.

 If you are interest in joining an auxiliary, the Museum’s Volunteer Administrator will ask the group’s membership chair to contact you to provide additional information and an invitation to a meeting or event to familiarize you with the group and determine if this is the right fit for you.
 To receive additional information contact

 To receive additional information contact Nancy Turner.

 This primarily women’s group sponsors the Art in Bloom exhibition that features arrangements by more than 60 floral designers who interpret the Museum’s masterpieces in live flowers.
 Three days of a gala, luncheons, and programs surround the event.
 Members operate a special gift shop that features unique garden and specialty items.
 Members also volunteer at the Columbus Winterfair fine arts and craft show during the holiday season.
 Members can attend monthly meetings that often have art-related programs, as well as, social and cultural activities planned by the group.